ftick/coredle/README.md

 # Randle

-This is a clone project of the popular word guessing game we all know and love.
+This is Wordle using words related to Smash and its competitive scene, ft. players, major tournaments, techniques, stages, characters, you name it.
 Made using React, Typescript, and Tailwind.

+Made using Reac

 ![image](https://user-images.githubusercontent.com/7319798/177638608-8e454b60-3241-468a-bd64-14be9d824410.png)